SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 **Recommended types** — the entry points most applications should use:

 - `WebGPUEnvironment` exposes explicit support probes for the library-managed WebGPU environment
-- `WebGPUWindow<TPixel>` owns a native window and either runs a render loop or returns `WebGPUWindowFrame<TPixel>` instances through `TryAcquireFrame(...)`
+- `WebGPUWindow<TPixel>` owns a native window and either runs a render loop or returns `WebGPUSurfaceFrame<TPixel>` instances through `TryAcquireFrame(...)`
-- `WebGPUHostedWindow<TPixel>` attaches to a caller-owned native window via `WebGPUWindowHost` — the host application owns the window and its lifecycle and tells the hosted window when the client area resizes
+- `WebGPUHostedSurface<TPixel>` attaches to a caller-owned native host via `WebGPUSurfaceHost`; the host application owns the UI object and tells the hosted surface when the drawable framebuffer resizes
 - `WebGPURenderTarget<TPixel>` owns an offscreen native target for GPU rendering, hybrid CPU plus GPU canvases, and readback

 **Advanced types** — interop escape hatches for applications that already own a WebGPU device, queue, or native surface: